Hamama: 1948, and aftermath

 According to reports published by the newspaper Felesteen, Hamama was first drawn into the 1948 Arab-Israeli War after a group of workers from the town laboring in the adjacent fields were struck by Jewish residents from Nitzanim on January 22, 1948, leaving fifteen Arabs wounded.
 Two days later, a unit from Nitzanim opened fire on Hamama residents, killing one, and on February 17, a group of workers waiting for a bus on the road between Isdud and the town were fired upon, wounding two.

 It was captured by Israel from the Egyptian Army in the first stage of Operation Yoav on October 28.
 By then several refugees from nearby towns were in Hamama, most of them, along with many of Hamama's residents, fled with the withdrawing Egyptian troops.

 At the end of November 1948, Coastal Plain District troops carried out sweeps of the villages around and to the south of Majdal.
 Hamama was one of the villages named in the orders to the IDF battalions and engineers platoon, that the villagers were to be expelled to Gaza, and the IDF troops were "to prevent their return by destroying their villages."
 The path leading to the village was to be mined.
 The IDF troops were ordered to carry out the operation "with determination, accuracy and energy".
 The operation took place on 30 November.
 The troops found "not a living soul" in Hamama.
 However, the destruction of the villages was not completed immediately due to the dampness of the houses and the insufficient amount of explosives.

-Mohammed Dahlan's family is originally from Hamama.

 In 1992 it was noted: "No traces of village houses or landmarks remain.
 The site is overgrown with wild vegetation, including tall grasses, weeds, and bushes.
 It also contains cactuses.
 The surrounding land is unused."

+Mohammed Dahlan's family and part of Ahmed Fouad Alkhatib's family are originally from Hamama.